rust-adventure/skein/docs/installation.md

 ```

 The only thing you need to do is set up the plugin.
-Skein operates on the `GltfExtras` that the Blender addon sets up in the .gltf/.glb file, so spawning a scene from a `.gltf` exported with the addon data will "just work".
+**Skein** operates on the `GltfExtras` that the Blender addon sets up in the .gltf/.glb file, so spawning a scene from a `.gltf` exported with the addon data will "just work".

 ```rust
 commands.spawn(SceneRoot(asset_server.load(
     GltfAssetLabel::Scene(0).from_asset("my_export.gltf"),
 )));
 ```

+> [!NOTE]
+> Using `GltfAssetLabel` with `SceneRoot` is a quick way to spawn a scene, but you may want to load and access the `Gltf` asset or use `SceneSpawner` for more control.

 ---